Becoming an Infrastructure team member

 Step 3: Apprentive to maintainer

-After an incubation period, whose length will depend on the quality and quantity of your contributions, and your cultural fit with the team, you will become .
+After an incubation period, whose length will depend on the quality and quantity of your contributions, and your cultural fit with the team, you will become a core team member.
 Congratulations!